 Healthy Mashed Potatoes

 Peeled potato chunks and whole garlic cloves in a pot with water.

-Step 1: Place the potatoes, garlic, and teaspoons of salt in a large pot and cover with cold water.
-Bring to a boil.
+Step 1: Place the potatoes, garlic, and some of the salt in a large pot.
+Cover with cold water and bring to a boil.

 Cooked potatoes in colander.

-Step 2: Once the potatoes are fork-tender, drain them and the garlic together and add them to a boil.
+Step 2: Once the potatoes are fork-tender, drain them and the garlic together, and add them to a bowl.

 Cooked potatoes and garlic in a bowl with salt, pepper, broth, and sour cream.

-Step 3: Add the sour cream, vegetable broth, butter, remaining teaspoon salt, and black pepper to the potatoes.
+Step 3: Add the sour cream, vegetable broth, butter, remaining salt, and black pepper.

 After mashing together.

-Step 4: Mix until the potatoes have broken down and the mixture reaches your desired consistency.
+Step 4: Mix until the potatoes break down and reach your desired consistency.

+Healthy Mashed Potatoes